8 Best Ways to Manage Your Email Inbox Like a Pro

 1. Set Specific Times for Checking Emails

 One of the biggest productivity killers is constantly checking emails throughout the day.
 Each time you open your inbox, you’re pulled away from important tasks, which can be time-consuming and mentally draining.
 Instead, designate specific times to check your inbox, such as once in the morning, during lunch, and before the end of the day.
+You can also allocate a specific hour or set blocks within each hour for email management to help maintain focus and productivity.

 This habit helps you stay focused on what matters without getting distracted by incoming messages.
 Turn off email notifications on your phone and desktop to minimize interruptions.
 It’s tempting to peek whenever a new email arrives, but it’s better to focus on tasks and handle emails during your scheduled time slots.
+Additionally, disable notifications from social media platforms to avoid distractions from being commented on or similar interactions that can clutter your inbox.

 Here’s how to put this into practice: